dan-prev/Moore-penrose-pseudoinverse-of-a-matrix-using-SVD/README.md

 - **Numerical Analysis**: Solving systems of linear equations, especially overdetermined or underdetermined systems.

 **Conclusion**:
-The ability to compute the Moore-Penrose pseudoinverse reliably using SVD forms the bedrock of various advanced applications across domains.
-This project ensures a robust and validated approach to achieve the same, providing a tool that is both valuable for academic understanding and practical applications.
+The ability to compute the Moore-Penrose pseudoinverse reliably using SVD forms the bedrock of various advanced applications across domains, includind machine learning.